What is a Forfaiter?

 Difference between Forfaiting, Factoring, Discounting, and Letter of Credit

 Yes, it does.
 Since forfaiting is done on a non-recourse basis, bills of exchange, promissory notes, or a standby LC act as a collateralized asset for the debt.

 Yes.
 With a forfaiting transaction, the forfaiter accepts the risk of nonpayment.
 Therefore it is done without recourse.

 Can forfaiting be done with recourse?

-No. Forfaiting is a type of trade finance in which exporters retain their receivables from overseas while selling them at a discount on a ‘without recourse’ basis.
+No. Forfaiting is a type of international trade finance in which exporters retain their receivables from overseas while selling them at a discount on a ‘without recourse’ basis.